open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/emt-update-guide.md

 #### 1.1: Prepare the USB Drive

-- Connect the USB drive to your developer system and identify the correct USB disk using the following command:
+- Attach the USB drive to your development system and use the following command to locate the appropriate USB disk:

   ```bash
   lsblk -o NAME,MAJ:MIN,RM,SIZE,RO,FSTYPE,MOUNTPOINT,MODEL
   ```

-  > **Note:** Ensure you select the correct USB drive to avoid data loss.
+  > **Note:** Make sure to choose the correct USB drive to prevent any data loss.

 - Copy `standalone-installation-files.tar.gz` to the developer system to prepare the bootable USB drive.